Laparoscopic Power Morcellators

 Laparoscopic power morcellation is one of several available treatments for fibroids.
 It is a procedure that uses a surgical device to break up the uterine tissue into smaller fragments so they can then be extracted through a small incision in the abdomen (laporoscopy).
 In women with undiagnosed cancer, the use of a power morcellator during hysterectomy or to remove fibroids includes the risk of spreading the undiagnosed cancer throughout the abdominal cavity and therefore to other parts of the body as well.
 This is a serious health concern as it can catapult a previously non-cancer patient into advanced stages of cancer in a relatively short amount of time.

 There are reports indicating the manufacturers were aware of the risks well before the FDA issued their news release on April 17, 2014.
-One such report that has come to light during the current FDA investigation shows that in 2006 Johnson & Johnson received a letter from a respected Pennsylvania pathologist imploring them to “reconsider the risk [of power morcellators] to the patient” as these devices “may lead to dissemination of malignant tissue” during the removal of the uterus or uterine fibroids, as prescreening for cancer before the procedure is not always effective.
+One such report that has come to light during the current FDA investigation shows that in 2006 Johnson & Johnson received a letter from a respected Pennsylvania pathologist imploring them to “reconsider the risk to the patient” as these devices “may lead to dissemination of malignant tissue” during the removal of the uterus or uterine fibroids, as prescreening for cancer before the procedure is not always effective.

 Pre-hysterectomy screening for cancer is not 100% accurate and many women who test negative for uterine cancer prior to surgery may indeed have undiagnosed sarcoma.
 For that reason, the FDA is urging both physicians as well as manufactures to look at alternative methods and procedures for hysterectomy and the removal of fibroids.